Roshni Nadar

+She additionally serves as Co-Conference Chair of the St. Gallen Symposium together with Lord Brian Griffiths and Dominic Barton.

-Early life
+Early life and education

-Roshni Nadar grew up in Delhi, studied in Vasant Valley School and graduated from Northwestern University majoring in Communication with a focus on Radio/TV/Film.
+Roshni Nadar is the daughter of Shiv Nadar, a businessman and founder of HCLTech, and Kiran Nadar, a philanthropist.
+Nadar grew up in Delhi and studied in Vasant Valley School and graduated from Northwestern University majoring in communication with a focus on Radio/TV/Film.
 She earned an MBA from the Kellogg School of Management.

 Career

 She worked in various companies as a producer before joining HCL.
 Within a year of her joining HCL, she was elevated as executive director and CEO of HCL Corporation.
 She subsequently became the chairperson of HCL Technologies, after her father Shiv Nadar stepped down.

-Humanitarian initiatives
+In 2025, Nadar became the largest shareholder of HCL, after her father, Shiv, gifter her 47% of his share in HCL Technologies.

 Prior to becoming CEO of the HCL Corporation, Roshni Nadar was a trustee of the Shiv Nadar Foundation, which runs the not-for-profit Sri Sivasubramaniya Nadar College of Engineering in Chennai.
-She had also been involved in brand building across the HCL Group.
-Nadar is chairperson of VidyaGyan Leadership Academy, a leadership academy for the economically underprivileged.
+She is the chairperson of VidyaGyan Leadership Academy, a leadership academy for the economically underprivileged.
 She set up 'The Habitats' trust that aims at protecting India's natural habitats and indigenous species in a bid to create and conserve sustainable ecosystems.

 Personal life

 Nadar is a trained classical musician.
 In 2010, she married Shikhar Malhotra, vice chairman of HCL Healthcare.
-They have two sons, Armaan (born 2013) and Jahaan (born 2017).
+They have two sons.